 "Aunt Mai likes it so she sells it!"

-Early in the afternoon, I went to Aunt Mai's noodle shop.
-The shop was small with a few tables and a few chairs, and was full of customers.
+At noon, I went to Aunt Mai’s noodle shop.
+The shop was small with a few tables and chairs, full of customers.
 Looking at the steady flow of customers coming and going, Aunt Mai warmly introduced that although the shop was open from 8am to 4pm, noon was the busiest time.

-Aunt Mai's noodle shop is located in an alley on Nguyen Huu Hao Street (District 4, Ho Chi Minh City).
+Aunt Mai's noodle shop is located in an alley on Nguyen Huu Hao Street (District 4, HCMC).

-[CLIP]: Aunt Mai's noodle shop has been around for over 3 decades in Ho Chi Minh City.
+[CLIP]: Aunt Mai's noodle shop is over 3 decades old in Ho Chi Minh City.

 Small noodle stall, but has captivated diners for decades.

-Aunt Mai and three other women, each with their own task, were busy preparing food to bring out to the customers as soon as possible, so that no one had to wait long.
-A regular customer came to eat, and when he saw me asking the owner, he smiled and said: “This restaurant is full of ladies, no men.
+Aunt Mai and three other women, each with their own job, were busy preparing food to bring out to the customers as soon as possible, not making anyone wait too long.
+A regular customer came to eat, and when he saw me asking the owner, he smiled and said jokingly: “This restaurant is full of ladies, no men in sight.
 There are no women!”.
 Hearing that, everyone in the restaurant and I burst out laughing.

 Aunt Mai introduced that the shop was opened more than 30 years ago, when she was over 30.
-Among countless jobs, the owner chose to sell this dish simply because: "Aunt Mai likes it, so Aunt Mai sells it!", there is no special reason.
+Among countless jobs, the reason the owner chose to sell this dish is simply because: "Aunt Mai likes it, so Aunt Mai sells it!", there is no special reason.

 Aunt Mai blanchs the noodles before putting them in the bowl.

-“Thanks to this restaurant, you must have raised your children to be good people, right?”
-I asked, Aunt Mai replied: “Yes!
-I have raised many children!”
-The restaurant owner with a kind smile just finished speaking and quickly explained that she was just teasing me.
+“Thanks to this restaurant, you must have raised your children and grandchildren to be good people, right?”, I asked, Aunt Mai replied: “Yes!
+I have raised many children!”.
+The restaurant owner with a kind smile just finished speaking then quickly explained that she was just teasing me.

-Actually, Aunt Mai lives alone, has no children, and together with her youngest sister and two female assistants, they have been running this shop for nearly a dozen years.
+Actually, Aunt Mai lives alone, has no children, and has been running this shop with her youngest sister and two female assistants for almost a dozen years.
 Everyone here considers each other as a family, helping each other with business and making a living.

 The dry noodle soup that customers love at the restaurant is meticulously made by Aunt Mai.

-The happiness of Aunt Mai and the other ladies working at the restaurant here is preparing dishes together every day, making the most dedicated meals for their customers.
+The happiness of Aunt Mai and the other waitresses here is preparing dishes together every day, making the most dedicated meals for their customers.

-“Some people ate at my restaurant when they were young, then grew up, got married, and had children, and brought their wives and children to eat there.
-They said they were addicted to the taste of Aunt Mai's noodles, so they had to come back and couldn't stop.
+“There are people who ate at my restaurant when they were young, then when they grew up, got married, and had children, they also brought their wives and children to eat here.
+They said they were addicted to the taste of Aunt Mai's noodles so they had to come back, they couldn't give it up.
 Hearing customers say that, I was both happy and moved, and it was also the motivation for my sisters and I to be able to sell this restaurant as long as possible," Aunt Mai expressed.

 From 3,000 VND, now 30,000 VND/bowl

-When this restaurant first opened, Aunt Mai sold for about 3,000 VND/bowl, if I remember correctly.
-But at that time, business was quite difficult because the restaurant had just opened and did not have many regular customers yet.
+Recalling the time when this restaurant first opened, Aunt Mai sold for about 3,000 VND/bowl, if I remember correctly.
+But at that time, business also encountered many difficulties because the restaurant had just opened and did not have many regular customers yet.

 Each portion of noodles at the restaurant costs from 30,000 - 50,000 VND/portion.